adesouky/PiedPaper/README.md

 # PiedPiper-name-in-progress-

+**planning on having a working prototype by late November.

 This is basically designed to include:

 	- a web portal for tutors such that tutors who teach 12-15 students per group have a convenient way